jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-Update: another option that I did not considered initially is to always have `use ...` in the slow query log file, see below (TL&DR: I will probably not do as no way to set "no schema" with use - it might be missing but I do not want to depend on a new feature to finish this work).

 Currently, MySQL logs a line like below in the slow query log file.
 ```
 # User@Host: msandbox[msandbox] @ localhost []  Id:    12
 ```

-What I have in mind is, when `log_slow_extra_db` is `ON`, to change above for below (see `Db: ...` at the end of the line).
+What I have in mind, when `log_slow_extra_db` is `ON`, is to change above for below (see `Db: ...` at the end of the line).
 ```
 # User@Host: msandbox[msandbox] @ localhost []  Id:    12  Db: test_jfg
 ```

+Update: another option that I did not considered initially is to always have `use ...` in the slow query log file, see below (TL&DR: I will probably not do this).

-I could use `Schema:` instead of `Db:`, but this would not match the content of the `mysql.slow_log` table, even though it would partially match the content of `performance_schema.events_statements_summary_by_digest` (`SCHEMA_NAME`).
+I could use `Schema:` instead of `Db:`, but this would not match the content of the `mysql.slow_log` table, even though it would partially match `performance_schema.events_statements_summary_by_digest` (`SCHEMA_NAME`).
 Not matching `mysql.slow_log` is not unheard of, `mysql.slow_log.thread_id` is logged as `Id:`.
 So I could change my mind about the name.